mongodb/specifications/source/unified-test-format/unified-test-format.rst

 If `operation.saveResultAsEntity <operation_saveResultAsEntity_>`_ is specified,
 the test runner MUST store the result in the current test's entity map using the specified name.
-If the operation did not return a result or the result is not a `Supported Entity Type`_ then the test runner MUST raise an error.
+If the operation did not return a result or the result does not comply with `Supported Entity Types`_ then the test runner MUST raise an error.

 After asserting the operation's error and/or result and optionally saving the result, proceed to the subsequent operation.